 even involving severe, intense or excruciating pain

-Important note: be aware that in certain constellations, salt water may be ineffective (explained at When salt water didn't help).
-In very rare cases (I am aware of two in total), salt water has increased the pain (reasons unknown, more at A note re cracked/broken teeth).
+Important note: be aware that in a few constellations, salt water may be ineffective (explained at When salt water doesn't seem to help).
+In very rare cases (I am aware of two in total), salt water has increased the pain (reasons unknown, more at Can I use salt water with cracked/broken teeth).
 Also, if you are habitually on a low-salt diet or have a known or suspected sensitivity to salt, you may wish to use other pain relievers (such as garlic etc.).

 How to do the salt water rinse

 Dissolve enough salt (also see Which salt? and Which salt concentration?) in cold or (probably better, gentler and possibly even more effective) lukewarm water (body temperature) to make a strong solution (if you want to take it slowly, begin with a weak solution).
 Rinse your mouth repeatedly, vigourously swishing the salty water around your mouth (if the pain allows) or just allowing the brine to work in your mouth (it will make you salivate).